jwalton3141/jwalton3141.github.io/_posts/2019-06-20-Matplotlib-metropolis-beamer.md

 [Beamer](http://anorien.csc.warwick.ac.uk/mirrors/CTAN/macros/latex/contrib/beamer/doc/beameruserguide.pdf) is a great tool to make presentations with, and is *indispensable* to those who need to typeset mathematics within their slides.
 Beamer is actually just a [LaTeX](https://www.latex-project.org/about/) document class, so its syntax and setup is familiar to those who have experience working with TeX and friends.

 Despite Beamer's popularity in industry and academia, the default theme options are, to put it politely, lacking.
 The default themes look cluttered, clunky and out of date.
-Enter here, [Metropolis](http://mirrors.ibiblio.org/CTAN/macros/latex/contrib/beamer-contrib/themes/metropolis/doc/metropolistheme.pdf).
+Enter here: [Metropolis](http://mirrors.ibiblio.org/CTAN/macros/latex/contrib/beamer-contrib/themes/metropolis/doc/metropolistheme.pdf).
 Metropolis is a modern Beamer theme which looks minimal, stylish and professional, and has become my go-to beamer theme.

 <img src="/assets/metropolis/metropolis_example.png" alt="Example style of metropolis theme" class="center">